Adem K

-Adem K (born Adem Kerimofski; 10 January 1975) is an Australian independent rock musician and songwriter.
+Adem Kerimofski (born 10 January 1975), known professionally as Adem K, is an Australian indie rock musician and songwriter.
 As a founding member of the group Turnstyle, Kerimofski is credited with introducing Casio and toy keyboard integration to the Australian contemporary rock music landscape in the late 1990s and early 2000s.

+Career

 Turnstyle

 Kerimofski's first band Turnstyle achieved a degree of success in 1999 with the single "Spray Water on the Stereo", reaching No. 16 on the ARIA Singles Charts.
 The band formed in 1995 and went on an eight-year hiatus in 2002.
 Reforming first in 2010 and again in 2013, the band has permanently reunited and after releasing the album Time Equals Function in 2015 (produced by Kerimofski), have played several shows and released a follow-up Happy Factories, released on 1 December 2018.
 When asked about the new release in a conversation with The West Australian, Kerimofski described it as "going to be oddball in parts but a bit more contemporary in sound".
 The band trickled short clips from the album on their Facebook page leading up to the album's release.
 In late 2020 the band signed to Valve Records (Regurgitator, Shonen Knife) and prepared the compilation KEY NOTE SPEAKER for release.
 The album features the band's Casio-heavy songs and one new song performed by only two members of the band due to the pandemic.
 The band released the album Citizens' Handbook in September 2023.
 This was followed by two music videos, one of which was filmed at night in a deserted location where the band was threatened by a man wielding a chain.

 Mitey Ko

-Kerimofski joined the duo of poet/activist Allan Boyd and WASO cellist/author Kevin Gillam in 2000 as a percussionist and keyboard player.
+Kerimofski joined the duo of poet and activist Allan Boyd and WASO cellist/author Kevin Gillam in 2000 as a percussionist and keyboard player.
 In 2002, the band's music was the featured musical component of the independent film Teesh and Trude starring Peter Phelps and Susie Porter.
 Mitey Ko released 4 albums, all featuring Kerimofski.